 Collapsible content

-Mónica Bachue is a Colombian-American artist, fashion designer, and advocate whose work has redefined beauty standards and empowered individuals to embrace their uniqueness.
-Born with a cleft lip, Bachue transformed her personal journey into a global movement, using fashion, and art to promote self-acceptance and resilience.
-Her designs, have cemented her status as a visionary in the fashion and art worlds.
-As a motivational speaker and ambassador for cleft lip foundations, Bachue inspires audiences worldwide, proving that a condition is not a destiny but a canvas for art and pride.
+Mónica Bachué is a Colombian-American artist, fashion designer, and advocate whose work redefines beauty standards and empowers individuals to embrace their uniqueness.
+Born with a cleft lip, she transformed her personal journey into a global movement—using art, fashion, and storytelling to promote self-acceptance.

-Mónica Bachue is a Colombian-American artist, fashion designer, and advocate whose work has redefined beauty standards and empowered individuals to embrace their uniqueness.
-Born with a cleft lip, Bachue transformed her personal journey into a global movement, using fashion, and art to promote self-acceptance and resilience.
-Her designs, have cemented her status as a visionary in the fashion and art worlds.
-As a motivational speaker and ambassador for cleft lip foundations, Bachue inspires audiences worldwide, proving that a condition is not a destiny but a canvas for art and pride.
+Mónica Bachué is a Colombian-American artist, fashion designer, and advocate whose work redefines beauty standards and empowers individuals to embrace their uniqueness.
+Born with a cleft lip, she transformed her personal journey into a global movement—using art, fashion, and storytelling to promote self-acceptance.

 Career and Artistic Achievements

-Mónica Bachue is a Colombian-American artist, fashion designer, and advocate whose work has redefined beauty standards and empowered individuals to embrace their uniqueness.
-Born with a cleft lip, Bachue transformed her personal journey into a global movement, using fashion, and art to promote self-acceptance and resilience.
-Her designs, have cemented her status as a visionary in the fashion and art worlds.
-As a motivational speaker and ambassador for cleft lip foundations, Bachue inspires audiences worldwide, proving that a condition is not a destiny but a canvas for art and pride.
+Mónica Bachué is a Colombian-American artist, fashion designer, and advocate whose work redefines beauty standards and empowers individuals to embrace their uniqueness.
+Born with a cleft lip, she transformed her personal journey into a global movement—using art, fashion, and storytelling to promote self-acceptance.

 ART STATEMENT